auepha13/arcomage/README.md

 Arcomage is the greatest Card game ever.
-We will build it in java
+We built it in java